MAsuamah/team-machine/README.md

 Team-Tastic (the team machine) is a simple team profile generator built with node.js.
 Use the command line to create a beautifully formatted team roster of your software engineering team.
 Add positions such as a Manager, Engineers, and Interns and feature information such as email addresses, GitHub usernames, and employee ids.

 ## How to Install
-You must first clone this repository onto your local machine, cd into the root folder of team-machine and run `npm install`.
+You must first clone  ([How to Clone a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)) this repository onto your local machine, cd into the root folder of team-machine and run `npm install`.

 ## How to Use